wangck20/V2M/README.md

 `bash v2m/scripts/pt-vim-s.sh`

-## Applications to other vision mambas
+The above code trains V2M based on Vim.
+Application to other vision mamabs only requires transferring the calculation part of SSM to other frameworks.